Vadim Moshkovich

-Vadim Moshkovich (Вадим Николаевич Мошкович; born 6 April 1967) is a Cypriot-Russian billionaire businessman.
+Vadim Nikolaevich Moshkovich (Вадим Николаевич Мошкович; born 6 April 1967) is a Cypriot-Russian billionaire businessman.
 His business interests include major investments in agriculture and real estate development.
 In 2014, Forbes magazine put his net worth at $1.3bn, 81st place among Russian businesspeople.

 Early life and family

 Vadim Moshkovich was born to a Jewish family in Moscow in 1967.
 He attended mathematical school No.57 in Moscow, and graduated from the Moscow State Institute of Radio Engineering, Electronics and Automation in 1992.
 He is married and has three children.

 Business career

 Agriculture

 Moshkovich entered the agricultural business in 1995, beginning with sugar imports.
 From 1997 to 2003 he began acquiring sugar processing plants, and in 2004 he established Rusagro Group.
 The company grew to become one of the largest vertically integrated agricultural holdings in Russia, working in four business segments: In 2011, Rosagro Plc. (main holding company of the Rusagro Group) conducted an IPO on the London Stock Exchange, raising approximately $300 million.
 Moshkovich currently holds a 75% stake in the company.